 4. How much does it cost and what do I get for my dues?

-Dues are set by the national organization, however, local chapters may charge up to $10 additional for local dues and raise monies by adding a dollar or two to each persons’ golf outing fee, socials, or fund raisers such as 50/50 raffles.
+Dues are set by the national organization, however, local chapters may charge up to $15 additional for local dues and raise monies by adding a dollar or two to each persons’ golf outing fee, socials, or fund raisers such as 50/50 raffles.
 National dues are paid annually at the cost of $79 per year, or pay for two years at $158 and receive a free ASGA-logo'd golf shirt.
 You receive a monthly newsletter (or e-newsletter) of all of your chapter’s activities, a membership kit upon joining with discounts and other benefits, and an opportunity to play in ASGA’s multi-chapter golf weekends throughout the year.
-Your dues support the national organization, which has expenses like any other business, e.g. personnel, office rental, computer and copier leases, etc. Expenses at the local level should be kept at a minimum and each event, whether it is a golf outing, social, Christmas party, etc. should be borne by the participants of each event.
+Your dues support the national organization, which has expenses like any other business, e.g. personnel, office rental, payroll, computer and copier leases, etc. Expenses at the local level should be kept at a minimum and each event, whether it is a golf outing, social, Christmas party, etc. should be paid by the participants of each event.

 3. Do you provide golf lessons for the members?

-Most medium and large chapters have one or two members who join the chapter and also instruct at a local golf course or driving range.
+No. Some medium and large chapters have one or two members who join the chapter and also instruct at a local golf course or driving range.
 These individuals may provide group instruction and clinics at a nominal rate.
 It is not uncommon for the chapter to offer clinics at local driving ranges.
 All it takes is for one individual to contact the range, seek a qualified instructor and establish a group rate or discount.

 2. What do you do at your membership meetings?

-We generally socialize for the first hour, then the meeting is called to order.
+We generally drink and socialize for the first hour, then the meeting is called to order.
 A typical scenario is for the social hour to last from 6:00 - 7:00 pm, then a meeting is called to order.
 Everyone takes their place, some chapters have dinner, some simply have hors d’oeuvres.
 Every other month, or so, you may want to bring in a guest speaker.
 But at every meeting, announcements of upcoming events must be made and sign-up sheets of these events should be passed around.
 Each of the committee heads should briefly discuss what is going on in their area.
 All business should be transacted at the Board of Director’s meeting, which may occur on a different evening than your membership meeting, or may occur before or after your membership meeting.